glaurent/SwiftRegExp/README.md

 SwiftyRegExp is a simple and convenient Swift wrapper around NSRegularExpression.
 It was inspired by [Ben Scheirman's "RegEx in Swift" post](http://benscheirman.com/2014/06/regex-in-swift/
 )

+Swift 2 version is in the 'swift2' branch, which will eventually be merged on to master.

 # Examples

 ## Simple boolean match